 Looking back at the video now it’s great to see that in typical Bowie fashion it’s both subtle and bang-on-the-nose.
-So while we get him in a padded room wearing his Starman boots we also literally see him walking along with his mother during the closing ‘My mama said, to get things done’ section.
+So while we get him in a padded room wearing his Starman boots we also literally see him walking along with an old lady during the closing ‘My mama said, to get things done’ section.

 But obviously the video is just the video, it’s the music that’s really stayed with me over the years.
 This is one of Tony Visconti’s greatest moments, his production sounds so fragile, so full of space.
 From the simple pling-plong piano riff that runs throughout, through to the guitars that sound like they’re being played by someone who has never seen one before, the whole thing feels like it could fall apart at any moment.
 Then there’s that bass line which has a life of its own, coming and going as it pleases.